 remember that every age carries within it the seeds of its ruin.
 They

-witness the ruin, climb out of the ashes and move on.
+witness the ruin, climb out of the rubble and move on.

 Liberal pieties embrace the new age, fixate on a final transformative